mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2013-03-30)
+(Last update: 2013-03-31)

 ## Gosu 0.7.x / 0.8.x
   * Gosu 0.7.46
+    * Test if char\_to\_id/id\_to\_char are broken on Linux or not
+    * Release Ruby Gosu 0.7.46
+  * Setup Gosu 10.6 build setup via VNC - try to build .framework and App Wrapper
+  * Update the docs on how to setup C++ Gosu on Windows! - And possibly OS X
+  * Gosu 0.7.47
     * Add multi-gamepad support on Windows
-    * Setup Gosu 10.6 build setuo via VNC
-    * merge obk's X11 button patch
-    * See if panic() clashes with a Unix standard function
-    * Add a "whence" argument to panic()
-    * Exclude panic() from SWIG
-    * Release Gosu 0.7.46
-  * ABSOLUTELY update the docs on how to setup C++ Gosu on Windows!
-  * Gosu 0.7.47
+    * Fix gamepad unplug exception on Mac
     * Switch Mac Gosu to using full-desktop windows, not resolution switching!!
     * Fix new OpenAL bug on github/boards
     * Make Gosu retina-ready